-Disbanding Units - Do this to recoup some MPPs, though Naval units cannot do this, nor can Land units adjacent to enemy units, nor any Forts.
-Note that only units belonging to Major countries can disband.
+Disbanding Units - Do this to recoup some MPPs, though Naval units cannot do this, nor can Land or Air units adjacent to enemy units.

-5.6.
+4.7.
 UNIT MODES

-Right clicking on some units can bring up options to change their Mode, thus providing some extra options for their use.
-The options for Submarines must be chosen before they either move or attack.
+Right clicking on some units can bring up options to change their mode, thus providing some extra options for their use.
+The options for Escort Carriers, Carriers and Subs must be chosen before they move or attack.